 Can I work remotely from Shrine Mont?

 Absolutely.
 WiFi is available in the public spaces in the Virginia House and the Tucker complex

 Has the COVID-19 outbreak had an impact on Shrine Mont?

 Yes.
-Because of COVID-19, Shrine Mont had to delay our opening until June 19.
-This delay has had immediate and long-term financial impact on our ability to serve our guests and our employees who count on us for their livelihood.
+The shortened 2020 season had immediate and long-term financial impact on our ability to serve our guests and our employees who count on us for their livelihood.
 We are now serving up to 200 guests with the hope to expand throughout the season.

 Shrine Mont’s greatest strength in dealing with the current situation is our community – our loyal customers, guests, friends and donors.
 We are confident that we will welcome back many people who will enjoy our hospitality and a well needed retreat from the events of this year.

 How do I make a reservation?